CikA-triX/cybersecurity-home-lab/lab-01-cia-triad/README.md

 When I double-clicked the encrypted archive, Windows threw an extraction error - its built-in tool doesn't support AES-256.
 Fixed it by opening through 7-Zip directly (right-click --> 7-Zip --> Open archive).
 Lesson: always open encrypted archives with the tool that created them.

 ## Key Insight
-Even a single-character change completely alters a cryptographic hash, highlighting how sensitive integrity systems are.
+Even a single character change completely alters a hash, showing how sensitive integrity systems are.

 ---